ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 Create a Python package `NI Measurement UI Creator` which creates `.measui` files for the measurements, thereby reducing the manual efforts of creating measui files after modifying the measurement.

 The CLI tool prompts the user with necessary information about the measurements and the output files created.
 The measui files will be created at the user-provided output path.
-If any unexpected event occurs, the tool prompts the user to go through the `log.txt` file which will be created in the same file location as measui files.
-The active measurements in the system will be listed down for the user using `ni_measurement_sdk_service` package, to create UI files for the selected measurements.
+If any error occurs, the tool prompts the user to go through the `log.txt` file which will be created in the same file location as the measui files.
+The active measurements in the system will be listed down for the user using the `ni_measurement_sdk_service` package.

 It supports the following UI elements,